-We feel we are the luckiest people.
-We get up each morning to work our passion and we get to enhance the quality of living for our clients by designing and creating spaces they could only dream of.
-Not only that, we are hugely blessed to meet so many down right FUN clients whom are so unique, so trusting, so open and just as beautiful as the spaces we remodel.
+We feel like the luckiest people on earth.
+We get up each morning eager to work our passion and we get to enhance the quality of living for our clients by redesigning and creating spaces they could only dream of.
+Not only that, we are hugely blessed to meet so many FUN clients whom are so unique, trusting and so open with us.
+They are as beautiful as the spaces we create.

 This particular kitchen remodel story begins in the sweet little neighborhood of Broadmoor in Shreveport, Louisiana.
 These homes are rich in history and many still hold the design elements used back in the early 1900’s when the area was being developed.